llaumgui/seedboxsync/docs/getting-started/usage.md

 ## Use in crontab

-> ⚠ **Warning:** Docker is the recommended method and have a cron feature out-of-the-box.
+> :warning: **Warning:** Docker is the recommended method and have a cron feature out-of-the-box.

 ```bash
 # Sync blackhole every 2mn